What is the Human Fertilisation and Embryology Authority (HFEA)?

 - The staff are suitably qualified and strictly adhere to the guidelines laid down by the Authority.

-They inspect units on an annual basis and, providing everything is satisfactory, a license is issued to enable treatment to continue for a further year.
+They inspect units on a bi-annual basis and, providing everything is satisfactory, a license is issued to enable treatment to continue for a further two years.

 The HFEA is independent of the government and has to raise its own funds.
 As a result it passes these costs onto the fertility units around the country by a levy on each DI or IVF cycle performed.